 Not only is the natural beauty of the planet quickly disappearing so that our grandchildren may never experience the awe that comes from overlooking a glacier, but we’re making on our way to making it darn near unlivable.

 Climate change is happening.
-Resource depletion is happening.
+Resource depletion and biodiversity loss is happening.
 And we’re not just running out of unnecessary fossil fuels, but out of things like fresh water, which every single person and lifeform on the planet needs to survive.

 The term itself denotes its own importance.
 Sustainable living: a means of sustaining life on this planet.

 Even more than protecting it for our own self-preservation (a still inherently selfish motivation), we have a duty to protect our one and only planet…because the chances of finding another are probably at this stage more sci-fi than anything.

 Earth is precious and it’s time we start acting like stewards (even if we have to follow a sustainability app), as individuals, businesses, industries, and entire communities.

 WHAT ELSE CAN WE DO TO START LIVING MORE SUSTAINABLY